So you want to learn how to make heat press transfers?

 I think Rhinestone transfers are especially fun for girls clothing – as long as she doesn’t try to pick them off!

-How to make a heat press transfer with sublimation ink?
+How to make a sublimation transfer?
 Now that’s a little more complicated than the above methods.

 In order to make your own sublimation transfers you need to have a dedicated sublimation printer set up with sublimation ink.
 This machine can’t be used at all for ordinary printing if it is set up for sublimation.